We Need Your Support!

 Poseidon’s Temple at Sounion is about a two-hour bus ride from Athens.

-While there is not much more than a restaurant and gift shop near the temple, the two rocky cliffs overlooking the sea offer enough sights and exploration to make it worthwhile.
+While there is little more than a restaurant and gift shop near the temple, the two rocky cliffs overlooking the sea offer enough sights and exploration to make it worthwhile.

 Try to time your visit to catch the sunset there before the last bus leaves.